web3privacy/hackathon-2025-berlin/hacker-manual.md

 Aside from hotels and Airbnbs, you can check offers on local options like [WG-Gesucht](https://www.wg-gesucht.de/en/) and Facebook groups or post your own requests post there.
 However, please be wary of the risks and potential scams.

 Our venue is open non-stop and welcomes hacking through the night.
 However, we still would recommend to look for a place to leave your stuff, sleep, and take a shower (although a shower will be available in the venue).

 ---

+## 🌈 Experiences

+### Privacy Corner

+- Opening Time: Nonstop (Fri 21:00 - Sun 18:00)
+- Venue location: TBA

+An open space for permissionless discourse and knowledge sharing.
+Featuring intimate discussion circles (10-15 builders) where participants share research, debate implementations, explore controversial ideas, and discuss digital sovereignty, privacy tech, and the cutting edge of decentralized infrastructure in an unfiltered environment.
+Anyone can initiate a session (30-60 minutes).
+Format is self-organized. **Zero data collection — no recording, no photos, no metadata**.

+#### How to initiate a session

+Check the physical board at Privacy Corner for available time slots.
+Write your topic and preferred time, then announce it in the main area or coordination channel.
+Show up at the Privacy Corner at your scheduled time and interested participants will join you there.
+No formal approval needed, just start the conversation.

+---